PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Are there dangerous animals in Maryland waters?

 Nothing that'll eat you!
 Give snapping turtles and water snakes space.
-Jellyfish arrive in the Bay around late July.
-The biggest danger is honestly other boaters not seeing you - wear bright colors.
+Jellyfish arrive in the Bay around late July through early September.
+Sea nettles are more of a nuisance than a danger.
+The biggest danger is honestly other boaters not seeing you - wear bright colors and use a safety flag in busy areas.

 Can I kayak year-round in Maryland?

 Yes, but winter requires proper cold-water gear including a wetsuit or drysuit.
 Water temperatures can cause hypothermia quickly.
+The 120 rule applies: if water temperature plus air temperature is less than 120 degrees Fahrenheit, wear protective gear.
 I paddle all winter, but I'm properly equipped and never go alone.

 Where can I rent kayaks in Maryland?